Bioterrorism, Chemical, Radiological, and Nuclear Emergencies

 The U.S. Centers for Disease Control and Prevention (CDC) defines a chemical emergency as occurring “when a hazardous chemical has been released and the release has the potential for harming people’s health.”
-Chemical releases can be unintentional, as in the case of an industrial accident, or intentional, as in the case of a terrorist attack.

 Some chemical agents are manmade and some can be found in nature.
 Many hazardous chemical agents are used in industry, while others have been developed specifically for military use in warfare, such as sarin and sulfur mustards.
 The following are common chemical agents of concern:

 A radiological emergency is the accidental or deliberate release of radiation, a form of energy that can come from natural sources like the sun or uranium in soil, and also from manmade sources such as x-ray machines and microwave ovens.
-Although people are exposed to very small amounts of radiation every day, nuclear or radiation emergencies could expose people to large amounts of radiation that can endanger their life.
+Although people are exposed to very small amounts of radiation every day, nuclear or radiation emergencies could expose people to large amounts of radiation that can endanger their lives.

-Nuclear or radiation emergencies could expose people to large amounts of radiation.
 A radiation emergency could result from a nuclear power plant accident, the explosion of a nuclear device, or a dirty bomb.
 A dirty bomb is an explosive, like dynamite, that contains radioactive materials.
 Blasts from these explosions can cause deaths, serious injuries and property damage.

 Exposure to very large doses of radiation may cause death within a few days or months; exposure to lower doses of radiation may lead to an increased risk of developing cancer or other adverse health effects years in the future.